Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/node/ampli.md

 ---

-Amplitude Data supports tracking analytics events from Node.js apps written in JavaScript (ES6 and above) and TypeScript (2.1 and above).
+Amplitude Data supports tracking analytics events from Node.js apps written in JavaScript (ES6 and higher) and TypeScript (2.1 and higher).
 The generated tracking library is packaged as a CJS module.

 The tracking library exposes a function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.